 Seungpyo Hong, PhD

-Director, Wisconsin Center for NanoBioSystems
+Milton J. Henrichs Chair and Director of Wisconsin Center for NanoBioSystems

 Our research focus lies at the interface of materials science, biology and nanotechnology to develop novel polymeric nanodevices for biological analysis, diagnostics and therapeutics.
 The ultimate goal of our laboratory is to achieve marriage of biomimetics and nanotechnology.
 Our work is being conducted in a highly interdisciplinary and collaborative environment that provides opportunities for students with backgrounds and/or interests in chemistry, engineering, biology, medicine and pharmaceutical sciences.